alex-beckett/Hackmd-notes/A data availability and retrievability FAQ for Eric Wall.md

 No. The purpose of sampling is to provide the node a probabilistic guarantee that data is available.
 This is the same case for full nodes – they don’t need to be aware of other full nodes downloading the block because security guarantees are derived from downloading the block themselves.

 ## Do light nodes require a connection to other nodes to make samples?
 Yes.
-This is also true for full nodes in other blockchains – they don’t sample but they require a connection to at least one other node that will provide them with the block.
+This is also true for full nodes in all blockchains – they don’t conduct data availability sampling but they require a connection to at least one other node that will provide them with historical data over the p2p network. *Nodes dont receive block data out of thin air.*

 ## What other assumptions does Celestia require to ensure that data availability sampling is secure?
 Celestia assumes that there is a minimum number of light nodes that are sampling blocks such that the blocks can be fully reconstructed from the stored samples.
 Since Celestia plans to elastically change its block size, it must require that a larger number of light nodes are present in the network to increase the block size.